 \subsection{LoG-Stem Layer}

-To address the inherent challenges posed by the low-quality of RS images, characterized by noise, variability, and degraded edge information, we introduce the Laplacian of Gaussian (LoG)-stem layer as a pioneering component in our network architecture.
-This layer is strategically designed to enhance edge features at the initial processing stage, leveraging the LoG filter's dual capability of noise reduction and edge detection, which is particularly critical for RS images where traditional feature extraction methods often falter.
+To alleviate the challenges of noisy and degraded RS images, we introduce the LoG-Stem layer as a key component of LEGNet.
+It enhances edge features at the initial stage by leveraging the LoG filter’s dual capability of noise suppression and edge detection—critical for RS images where the deep learning feature extractors are often inadequate.